-Your RC1-G control box uses some of the PIC 18F45K50 microcontroller...one of the latest in microcontroller technology.
-A microcontroller differs from a microprocessor in that a microcontroller has everything it needs built into it, like program memory, ram, analog-to-digital converters, timers, eeprom to store permanent values, input/output ports, and many other features.
+Your RC1-Y control box uses some of the latest in microcontroller technology.
+A microcontroller differs from a microprocessor in that microcontroller has everything it needs built into it, like program memory, ram, analog-to-digital converters, timers, eeprom to store permanent values, input/output ports, and many other features.
+We use a PIC 18F45K50 processor with built-in USB.
+This allows us to do serial or USB operations.
+However, only one or the other can be used.
+You cannot use both RS-232 or USB at the same time.

 The analog-to-digital converter reads the pot on your rotor 10 times per second.
-Then it uses a process called digital signal processing (DSP) noise filter, and average those readings to produce to the firmware a smooth reading.
+Then it uses a process called digital signal processing (DSP) to noise filter, and average those readings to produce to the firmware a smooth reading.
 But still, with an unusually dirty pot, no amount of filtering will help.
 If your pot goes from, say, 200 ohms to infinity (open), the dsp cannot recover from dozens of infinity readings, but CAN recover from a few bad readings easily.
-The pot reading is the heart of the RC1-G control.
+The pot reading is the heart of the RC1-Y control.
 We must have feedback from the rotor to control it properly.